tomasherceg/dotvvm-docs/Controls/bootstrap4/TextBoxFormGroup/sample1/sample.md

 The `TextBoxFormGroup` control has the `LabelText` property for the label and the `Text` property for text inside the text field.

-Both these properties can also be binded to properties in viewmodel.
+Both these properties can also be bound to properties in viewmodel.